7 MIN READ

 Arya Gautam Arya Gautam is an undergraduate student of biology at New York University, Abu Dhabi, United Arab Emirates.
 She is an alumnus of St Xavier's School, Jawalakhel.

-Ameesha Rayamajhi Ameesha Rayamajhi is currently pursuing a law degree at NALSAR University of Law, India.
-She is an alumnus of St Xavier's School, Jawalakhel.
+Ameesha Rayamajhi Ameesha Rayamajhi is a law and social science student at NALSAR University of Law, India.

 5 min read